 Yahoo!
-Movies has the first four minutes of Peter Berg’s “The Kingdom” online, which provides a “fly-by” timeline of the U.S. involvement in Saudi Arabia.
+Movies Youtube has the first four minutes of Peter Berg’s “The Kingdom” online, which provides a “fly-by” timeline of the U.S. involvement in Saudi Arabia.

 Movie credits have come a long way from simple scrolling lists of creative and production talent.
 The previous work of graphic designers like Saul Bass and creative agencies like R/GA have transformed the title sequence from a pedestrian information list into a mini art form.
 (For a good historical overview, see Type In Motion: Innovations in Digital Graphics by Jeffrey Bellantoni and Matt Woolman.)